A celebration of life tailored to you and your loved one

 Your Funeral Director will want any photos that you want in a slide show if you are having a full funeral.

 You will make final decisions on particular elements and let me know.
-You will also let the Funeral Director know what music you want (they will give you a deadline for this).
 If you’re writing the tribute (eulogy), you will send it through to me by an agreed date.

 If you want me to create the tribute/eulogy, I will write it and email it to you for checking usually within a week of meeting you.
 Often families remember something they want to add in after I have gone so this is the time for letting me know so the final tribute is right for you and your loved one.
 And importantly, it is the time to let me know if anything in inaccurate.
 We both want the ceremony to be right.

-I will write the whole service incorporating all the various elements and the correct finalised tribute.
+I will finish writing the whole service incorporating all the various elements and the correct finalised tribute.

-I will send the order of service information to your Funeral Director for them to produce the Order of Service booklet.
+If your Funeral Director is organising the Order of Service, I will send the text to them to include.
 You will need to send the photos to them for the Order of Service and the slideshow if you want one.

 I also share a leaflet to help with guidance on grieving and a few other items.

-If you are having a full funeral, you will pay me via your Funeral Director – this is a standard Celebrant charge.
-If you have arranged a Memorial directly with me, your final payment is due before the ceremony, we will discuss this when we meet as it depends if you want more than I would normally do for a funeral or if it is roughly the same.
+If you are having a full funeral, you will usually pay me via your Funeral Director – this is a standard Celebrant charge.
+If you have arranged a Celebration of Life directly with me, I take a 50% deposit after our first meeting, your final payment is due at least 72 hours before the ceremony, we will discuss this when we meet as it depends if you want more than I would normally do for a funeral or if it is roughly the same.
 I can send my pricing leaflet on request via email.